learn-co-curriculum/careers-personal-website-portfolio/README.md

 # Personal Website/Portfolio

-A personal website / portfolio is great way to build your brand as a competent developer.
+A personal website / portfolio is great way to build your brand as a competent professional, especially in a new field.
 Your website / portfolio is a representation of what you are capable of.

-Having an excellent personal website provides you with a powerful tool to communicate with the world at large (including potential employers and colleagues) highlights your experience and skills, and generates credibility for yourself and your brand as a web developer.
+Having an excellent personal website provides you with a powerful tool to communicate with the world at large (including potential employers and colleagues) highlights your experience and skills, and generates credibility for yourself and your brand as a professional.
 Your website/portfolio is a representation of what you are currently capable of, and the future direction as a professional you’re headed towards.

 While there are limitless ways with which you can approach designing and producing your site, it’s important to consider what a potential employer looks for when they look at your portfolio.
 Below we discuss some key steps and components to be mindful of as you proceed in building your site.

-## You're a Developer...
-So Develop Your Site!
+*If you’re a student of software engineering, these best practices will especially apply to you.*

+## Show What You Know

-While it may be easier to utilize pre-existing website-building platforms or frameworks, you’ll want to code as much of your own website as possible.
-After all, you’re a web developer, and companies want to see that you know how to code a website!
+While it may be easier to utilize pre-existing website-building platforms or frameworks, if you’re a software engineering student you’ll want to code as much of your own website as possible.
+After all, you’re a developer, and companies want to see that you know how to code a website!

 Especially if you are pursuing primarily front end and/or design-oriented developer roles, you should ideally be coding your own site from scratch and ensure that the site shows that you have an eye for UI/UX, since the site itself serves as a portfolio piece.